MatthewTully/simple-chat-server/docs/user_commands.md

 \kick { username }  - Will disconnect the specified user.
 \ban { username }   - Disconnect user, and add their IP to the blacklist, preventing them user from reconnecting.
-\history            - Prints the entire chat history from the buffer.
-\history { number } - Prints n latest messages from the chat history.
-Where n is the number specified.
-Must be a uint value.

 ```